 Hikers will definitely want to spend time in the great outdoors during the autumn season.
 Imagine climbing to the top of a mountain and then looking out over an expansive view of colourful treetops.
 You can do that, and get amazing views of the River Wye and its nearby forest, by checking out Symonds Yat Rock.
 The forest will transform from green to gold, and you will also hike your way to gorgeous waterfalls while catching glimpses of local wildlife.

 Tetbury, Gloucestershire is considered one of the best places in all of the United Kingdom to watch autumn roll in and transform the landscape into a truly beautiful sight to behold.
 In particular, you will want to definitely check out the Westonbirt National Arboretum, which features roughly 2,500 different species of trees.
 If you are a fan of trees, you will absolutely love it here.
 This arboretum was made in the middle of the 19th century.
-Visit during October for the peak of the foliage colours, but you can also visit between September and November for some amazing scenery as you walk the paths.
+Visit during October for the peak of the foliage colors, but you can also visit between September and November for some amazing scenery as you walk the paths.

 Stourhead, Mere, Wiltshire